 The findings of my research have been published in peer-reviewed journals such as IEEE Transactions on Professional Communication; Technical Communication; Computers and Composition; Rhetoric, Professional Communication, and Globalization; Communication Design Quarterly Review; and Reflections; as well as conference proceedings for the Association for Computing Machinery’s Special Interest Group on Design of Communication (ACM SIGDOC).
 My work has also appeared in industry-based publications such as Intercom and Boxes and Arrows.

-I have taught at the college level for over ten years.
+I have taught at the college level for over fifteen years.
 During that time, I have also consulted and formed service-learning partnerships with many non-profits and businesses, including iFixit, the North Carolina Coastal Atlas, and the Community Crossroads Center.
 I am currently president of the Society for Technical Communication, Carolina Chapter, and am also Chair of the organization’s Mentoring Program.
 I am also an active member of several other professional organizations, including ACM SIGDOC, the Council for Programs in Technical and Scientific Communication, and the Triangle User Experience Professionals Association (TriUXPA).

 I’m currently an Assistant Professor of Technical and Professional Communication at East Carolina University.
 I have my Ph.D. in Rhetoric and Writing from Michigan State University.
 Hailing from scenic Fallon, NV–seriously: if you click on that link you will understand so much about me–I received my BA in English (Writing Option) from University of Nevada-Reno, and both an MFA in Poetry and an MA in Composition Theory from California State University-Fresno.